A Full Checklist for Your Home Workstation Setup

 There are lots of advantages to working from home.
 You have the freedom to wear what you want, and in some cases, you can choose your own working hours.
 You can be home with your family, and you may find yourself being more creative and more productive.
 On the flip side, you might not have enough space for a proper office, and you might have to juggle many distractions and responsibilities while you are supposed to be working.

-If you are going to optimize your home workspace design and create a comfortable work environment you can thrive in, there are at least five items you have to pay attention to.
-These factors should be on your checklist to ensure you have covered all you need for an ideal home workspace setup.
+If you are going to optimize your workstation setup at home and create a comfortable work environment you can thrive in, there are at least five items you have to pay attention to.
+These factors should be on your checklist to ensure you have covered all you need for an ideal workspace setup at home.
 These are the space, environment, furniture, accessories, personal items, and décor.
 They are looked at here in turn.
+Let's find out what you should include in your home office setup checklist.

 1. Define Your Space